ankan-mazumdar/Active-Learning/README.md

-demonstrating an API which will labels Images with existing model and can be retrained to enhance the prediction accuracy in UI itself.
+Demonstrating an Web based API which will label images with existing model and can be retrained to enhance the prediction accuracy in UI itself.
 The portal uses Active Learning & transfer learning techniques
 Please check out the app at this link- https://ankan-mazumdar-active-learning-stream-app-kbbcqv.streamlit.app/

 NOTE- the model is currently trained inly on CIFAR 10 image dataset, please upload any CIFAR 10 image only.
 Please follow the below flowchart to get desired predictions-